Pages

 }

-private static void sortByDeptAndThenByName(List emplist) {
+private static void sortByDeptAndThenByName(List<employee> emplist) {

-Map> mapSortedByDept = new TreeMap>();
+Map<string, list<employee="">> mapSortedByDept = new TreeMap<string, list<employee="">>();

-List finallist = new ArrayList();
+List<employee> finallist = new ArrayList<employee>();

 for (Employee e : emplist) {